Types of Passive Income – 4 That Can Make You Money

 Rental And Business Income – The IRS Definition Of Passive Income

-However, if you were to ask the IRS, they would have a different opinion.
-According to IRS Publication 925 “Passive Activity and At-Risk Rules”, passive income is defined as coming from two sources, or “passive activities”:
+The IRS takes a more specific approach.
+According to IRS Publication 925 “Passive Activity and At-Risk Rules”, passive income stems from two sources, called “passive activities”:

 - Rental activity